nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/execute-business-logic-through-automation.md

 7. Save the `addToCollection` automation script.

 8. Deploy your Studio project on your Nuxeo Platform instance or perform a Hot Reload from the **Dev Tool extension**.

-*COMPLETE THE NODE.JS SCRIPT:*

-9. Download <a href="{{file name='businessLogic.js'}}" download>businessLogic.js</a> or open in another tab to copy the code.

-10. Replace `NUXEO_SERVER` with your Nuxeo Server URL.

-11. Retrieve an existing document using its ID or path.

-12. Call the `addToCollection` automation script and pass the document as its input.

-13. Add a `collectionName` as a context variable.

-14. Pass the result to the `assertResult` method.

-15. When your code is ready, run it with the following command:

-    ```bash
-    node businessLogic.js
-    ```

 {{#> accordian heading='addToCollection Automation Script - Solution' closed='true'}}